jmassardo/jmassardo.github.io/_posts/2019-04-07-Habitat-for-Windows-Basics.md

 When we talk about Habitat, the concept of contracts between applications is a prominent topic.
 This is the idea that each app knows what it provides and knows what it needs.
 Instead of prescribing a series of actions and checks to bring up a particular service (Orchestration), we start everything up and each app will wait until its dependent apps are running before moving on.
 This type of Choreography drastically reduces the amount of code (and effort) needed to get a service running.

 Let's look at a real example.
 In this case, we have a web server and a database server.
-In the orchestration model, we'd write code to bring the database up, validate that it's listening, then we'd make sure the web server had the appropriate creds for the DB then bring it up.
+In the orchestration model, we'd write code to bring the database up, validate that it's listening, then we'd make sure the web server had the appropriate credentials for the DB then bring it up.
 In the habitat model, we would set the web server to require bindings for the database and export the DB config on the database server.

 ```PowerShell
 # Partial plan of web server